qiime2/docs/source/interfaces/q2studio.rst

-   conda install gevent nodejs -c defaults --override-channels pip install . npm install && npm run build
+   conda install gevent nodejs -c defaults --override-channels pip install . npm install --legacy-peer-deps && npm run build

 Finally we will be able to launch the interface with: